 |Cloud Run for Anthos / Knative

 Version Support Policy

-Support for Anthos clusters on VMware follows the Anthos Version Support Policy.
-Google supports the current version and the previous two (n-2) minor versions of Anthos clusters on VMware.
+Support for GKE on VMware follows the Anthos Version Support Policy.
+Google supports the current version and the previous two (n-2) minor versions of GKE on VMware.

 The following table shows the supported and unsupported versions of this product.